 Part One: Making the Thieves essential oil blend

-When the King heard about the story of the thieves he wanted to know their secret.
+When the King heard about the story of the thieves, he wanted to know their secret.
 The thieves were caught and brought before the King.
-He gave them a choice to either share their secret of “immunity” or be burned at the stake.
+He gave them a choice to either share their secret of “immunity” or be burned at stake.
 They decided to share their secret.
-The King immediately posted the thieves secret formula all over the town.
+The King immediately posted the thieves’ secret formula all over the town.
 So here it is!

 In a 15 ml bottle amber or cobalt bottle add essential oils:

-40 drops of clove oil which is an analgesic, antibacterial, antifungal, anti-inflammatory, a strong antiseptic and an immune stimulant.
+- 40 drops of clove oil which is an analgesic, antibacterial, antifungal, anti-inflammatory, strong antiseptic and immune stimulant.

-35 drops of lemon oil which contains a powerful antioxidant called d-limonene that has been linked to healthy immune system function.
+- 35 drops of lemon oil contain a powerful antioxidant called d-limonene that has been linked to healthy immune system function.

-10 drops of rosemary oil which is an analgesic, antibacterial, antifungal, anti-infectious, and also an expectorant.
+- 10 drops of rosemary oil are an analgesic, antibacterial, antifungal, anti-infectious, and expectorant.

 My favourite tweak is the addition of 15 drops of eucalyptus essential oil which is analgesic, antibacterial, anti-infectious, antiviral, and expectorant.